About the Thinking Freedom from the Global South series

 February 2 | 3:00-4:15 p.m.
 EST

-Dr. Persaud will be joined by Dr. Patricia Rodney, the widow of the late Walter Rodney, and Dr. Robbie Shilliam of Johns Hopkins University.
+Dr. Persaud was joined by Dr. Patricia Rodney, the widow of the late Walter Rodney, and Dr. Robbie Shilliam of Johns Hopkins University.

-Dr. Persaud will examine Walter Rodney’s contribution to subaltern critical political economy, and to the general politics of decolonization.
-Specific attention will be given to the transnational character of Rodney’s work and praxis, and to the central role of violent racism in the emergence and reproduction of global capitalism.
-The presentation will also examine the overdetermined complexity of racism in the configuration of the social, as well as a comparison of Rodney’s work with that of Fanon.
+Dr. Persaud examined Walter Rodney’s contribution to subaltern critical political economy, and to the general politics of decolonization.
+Specific attention was given to the transnational character of Rodney’s work and praxis, and to the central role of violent racism in the emergence and reproduction of global capitalism.
+The presentation also examined the overdetermined complexity of racism in the configuration of the social, as well as a comparison of Rodney’s work with that of Fanon.

 About Randolph Persaud